He Loves U Not: Music video

 The music video for "He Loves U Not" was shot June 28–30, 2000, and directed by Marcus Raboy.
 It featured three settings: in the first, the girls, clad in pink outfits, danced in a white room with the Dream logo flashing behind them; in the second, the girls danced on stage in a California desert; in the third, the girls moved around a rotating white room; the same one used previously in the videos for *NSYNC's "Bye Bye Bye" and Sugar Ray's "Fly".

-The video debuted at number nine on MTV's Total Request Live (TRL) on December 11, 2000.
-The video peaked at number two on March 29, 2001, and was retired after spending 65 days on the countdown.
-It was the first video by an all-female group to be retired on TRL.

 The video inspired the title sequence from the Peacock musical comedy series Girls5eva, according to Slates Heather Schwedel.

 Live performances

 Dream first performed the song live on November 26, 2000, by touring with fellow pop group *NSYNC on the second leg of their No Strings Attached Tour in the Staples Center in Los Angeles.
 The song was also performed when they opened alongside Baha Men and Debelah Morgan for 98 Degrees on their Revelation Tour (2001) and on MTV's Total Request Live Tour (2001).

 They made their television debut performing it live on TRL on December 11, 2000, to promote the premiere of the song's music video.
 On January 24, 2001, they performed it on two talk shows to promote the release of their debut album a day before: Live with Regis in Las Vegas and The Tonight Show with Jay Leno.
 On February 12, it was performed on The Rosie O'Donnell Show.
 On June 10, they performed this and "This Is Me" at the 2001 Walt Disney World Summer Jam Concert, aboard the Disney Wonder cruise ship in the Bahamas.
 A week later, they performed it at Wango Tango, an annual all-day concert organized by KIIS-FM, in California.
 Troy J. Augusto of Variety put their performance alongside Eden's Crush and Vertical Horizon's, saying that they were "easy to forget."
 Eight days later, they appeared on The Early Show on June 25, 2001, to perform this and "This Is Me".
 On August 28, 2001, they performed both album and remix versions of the song at the 7th Annual Soul Train Lady of Soul Awards.